arch8s/spring-2022/1.Problem/ArchitectureAnalysis.md

 ### Fitness Functions

-Architectural Fitness Functions will be implemented in the Farmacy Family system in order to govern compliance to architectural decisions and designs.
+Architectural Fitness Functions will be implemented in the Spotlight Platform in order to govern compliance to architectural decisions and designs.
 Non-compliance will need to be fixed (or if there is good reason the decision recorder in an ADR and the Fitness Functions updated), in the same way as a failing test.

 There are various options for implementing these functions, and either one option or a mixture could be optimal for this system.
 In AWS the following are some of the options to investigate: